 PUFs (Pipeline™ Embolization Device for Uncoilable or Failed Aneurysms) was a multicenter, prospective, interventional, single-arm trial to evaluate the safety and effectiveness of the Pipeline™ implant† in the treatment of complex intracranial aneurysms.

-PUFs studied 108 patients with a wide-necked, large, or giant intracranial aneurysm in the petrous, cavernous, or paraophthalmic regions of the internal carotid artery.
+PUFs studied 108 subjects with a wide-necked, large, or giant intracranial aneurysm in the petrous, cavernous, or paraophthalmic regions of the internal carotid artery.

-Treatment of large and giant saccular and fusiform aneurysms in the internal carotid artery (ICA) with the Pipeline™ device is safe and highly effective.
+Treatment of large and giant aneurysms in the internal carotid artery (ICA) with the Pipeline™ device is safe and effective.